cnayak99/Game_Engine/README.md

 Step 5.)
 Ensure that the zmq library is installed by running the following command in a system terminal: sudo apt install libzmq3-dev

 Step 6.)
-If you would like to access *Section 6* functionality (and where our team has implemented Timelines more correctly so far), leave the first main function in main.cpp uncommented.
+If you would like to access *Section 6* functionality, leave the first main function in main.cpp uncommented.
 If you would like to access *Section 2 and 3* functionality, comment the first main function and uncomment the second main function.
+(Important Note: As of Project 3, the second main function is no longer being updated.)

 Note: The individual demo was built in the first main method.
 It should compile as needed without commenting out code.